gt-cec/kfeighws-guide/README.md

 Tmux might seem complex, but trust me, it is well worth the 3 minutes it takes to learn how to use it.
 Just follow the cheat sheet step-by-step and you will have the hang of it.
 Enjoy eternal peace.
 If you want to get fancy, you can split a tmux session into multiple terminals.
 Up to you, I usually only use the commands written in the cheat sheet.

-## How do I make my webserver publicly-assessible?
+## How do I make my webserver publicly-accessible?

+_TL;DR: If you are the only one hosting, host on port 8080.
+Otherwise, have someone run the `server-relay.py` script to send your webservers traffic based on the traffic's route (e.g., `/onr-isr/log` traffic goes to the `onr-isr` server's `/log` route).
+Use the machine's IP address as the URL, traffic to the `https` port is converted to `http` by ISYE and forwarded to port `8080`._

 The ISYE IT folks set up `kfeighws` to have a public https port forwarded to port `8080`.
 This is really cool!
-It allows us to run a public facing webserver (and any number of internal ones), so you can host your project on `kfeigh` and access it by visiting the machine's IP address.
+It allows us to run a public facing webserver (and any number of internal ones), so you can host your project on `kfeighws` and access it by visiting the machine's IP address.

 To get the IP address, SSH into `kfeighws` and run `ifconfig`: